MontgomeryLab/tinyRNA/doc/Plotter.md

 - Alignments which do not overlap with any features

 #### Count Normalization
-Features with multiple associated classes will have their counts split evenly across these classes before being grouped and summed.
+A feature with multiple associated classes will have its counts split evenly across these classes before being grouped and summed.

 #### Class Chart Styles
 Proportions in rule_charts and class_charts are plotted using the same function.
 Styles are the same between the two.
 See [rule chart styles](#rule-chart-styles) for more info.